 \subsubsection{Global stability}

-We now aim to study the global stability of a generic EI network.
-Global stability can be either exponential or just asymptotic, with the former being a stronger result than the latter.
-The standard way of proving the weaker global asymptotic stability (GAS) is through Lyapunov theory.
-Specifically, proving GAS requires the design of a suitable Lyapunov function that has negative total time derivative along the trajectories of the dynamical system.
+We aim to study the global stability of a generic E-I network.
+Global stability can be either exponential or just asymptotic, with the former being a stronger notion than the latter.
+The standard way of proving global asymptotic stability (GAS) is through Lyapunov theory.
+Specifically, proving GAS requires the identification of a suitable Lyapunov function that has negative total time derivative along the trajectories of the dynamical system.
 Unfortunately, finding suitable Lyapunov functions is more of an art than a science, and most of the results for recurrent neural networks focus on the Hopfield model.
-Recently, a Lyapunov function for the symmetric firing rate model has been proposed in~\citep{SB-GB-FB-SZ:24m}, but the approach fails for EI networks with their inevitably asymmetric synaptic matrix $W$.
-We will now see how to prove convergence to equilibria for a specific class of asymmetric firing-rate networks, which mostly reduce to networks where the dissipation matrix is a scalar matrix, i.e. where $D=d\mathcal{I}_{N}$ for $d>0$.
+The recent Lyapunov function proposed in~\citep{SB-GB-FB-SZ:24m} works for the symmetric firing rate model, but the approach fails for E-I networks with their asymmetric synaptic matrix~$W$.
+Next, we show how to establish convergence to equilibria for a specific class of asymmetric firing-rate networks, which include networks where the dissipation matrix is a scalar matrix, i.e., $D=d\mathcal{I}_{N}$ for some $d>0$.